Jeferson Tenório

 Jeferson Tenorio (born 1977) is a Brazilian writer.
 He was born in Rio de Janeiro and now lives in Porto Alegre.
-He obtained a PhD in Literary Theory from PUC-RS (Pontifical Catholic University of Rio Grande do Sul).
+He obtained a PhD in Literary Theory from Pontifical Catholic University of Rio Grande do Sul (PUC-RS).
+His stage texts and short stories have been translated into English and Spanish.

 His debut novel O beijo na parede appeared in 2013 and was elected Book of the Year by Associação Gaúcha de Escritores.
-His stage texts and short stories have been translated into English and Spanish.
 His novel O avesso da pele (2020) won the Prêmio Jabuti.
-It is coming out in English translation from Charco Press, and has been optioned for translations in Portuguese, Italian, French, Chinese and other languages.
+It was published in English translation as Dark Side of Skin by Charco Press.
+It has been optioned for translations in Italian, French, Chinese and other languages.

-One of Tenório’s motives for beginning to write were his many encounters with police brutality.
+One of Tenório's motives for beginning to write were his many encounters with police brutality.
 He believed that his writing could be a way to confront the racism present in the South of Brazil as well as the rest of the country.
+In general, his works touch on the themes of poverty, racial discrimination, and class inequality in Brazil.

-In the majority of his works, the author provides a point of view anywhere from early childhood to adolescence.
+In the majority of his works, the author provides a point of view ranging from early childhood to adolescence.
 Tenório believes that by using young characters, he can reach a larger audience, producing greater empathy from the readers because the voice of the child is more innocent and sincere.
-In general, his works touch on the themes of poverty, racial discrimination, and class inequality in Brazil.

-Writing Career
+Writing career

 Since the early 1990s, he began expanding his career in Porto Alegre, the capital of Rio Grande do Sul.
 During his undergraduate studies, Jefferson was awarded a scholarship from the National Council for Scientific and Technological Development (CNPq).
-With a bachelor in Portuguese and a master’s degree in Luso-African literature from the Federal University of Rio Grande do Sul, he also has a PhD in literary theory from the Pontifical Catholic University of Rio Grande do Sul.
+With a bachelor in Portuguese and a master's degree in Luso-African literature from the Federal University of Rio Grande do Sul, he also has a PhD in literary theory from the Pontifical Catholic University of Rio Grande do Sul.
 His research is focused on colonialism, post-colonialism, identity, and the African diaspora in post-modernism.
 Additionally, he teaches Portuguese and literature in the public school system.

 His debut novel, O beijo na parede, was published in 2013 and was later voted Book of the Year by the Gaucho Writers Association.
 His short stories and screenplays have been translated to English as well as Spanish.

 In 2018, he released his novel Estela sem Deus in association with publishing company Editora Zouk.
 This novel got a new edition in 2022 by Companhia das Letras (a respected Brazilian publishing company).
 His book rights have been sold to different countries including Italy, Portugal, France, England, Switzerland, the United States, Belgium, and China.

 He also wrote the novel O avesso da pele (The Flipside of Skin) (2020), which won the Prêmio Jabuti in the Literary Novel category of the following year, which follows the story of a young man whose father, a black school teacher, was killed by soldiers of the Military Police Brigade.